harlan-zw/nuxt-seo/docs/content/1.robots/1.getting-started/how-it-works.md

  └── robots.txt
 ```

-This file is accessed differently depending on your environment:
+This file is generated differently depending on the environment:
 - When deploying using `nuxi generate` or the `nitro.prerender.routes` rule, this is a static file.
 - Otherwise, it's handled by the server and generated at runtime when requested.